Your Passport to Global Affairs

 Directors began to assess the triumphs and challenges of the past year and make plans its programs in international affairs for the next one.

-The Board is focusing on lessons learned during the year and what needs to be done to make next season even stronger.
+The Board is focusing on lessons learned last year and how to make the coming season even stronger.
 We offered members a very timely and in-depth lecture season as critical international events unfolded through the months.
-We expect very similar issues on the international scene to concern us next season as we watch tensions build in the Middle East and the ties between China, Russia, Iran and North Korea continue to strengthen.
+We expect very similar issues on the international scene to concern us this season as tensions build in the Middle East and the ties between China, Russia, Iran and North Korea continue to strengthen.

 Great Decisions groups will continue to make sure discussion materials are current, and a new editor of the book for next season is expected to produce stronger reference material.
-Model UN and Academic WorldQuest competitions had successful events and are assessing next year's programs.
+Model UN and Academic WorldQuest competitions are assessing next year's programs.

 NCWA grew in membership last season after turnover during the pandemic and laid a foundation for continued growth.
-Through the coming months, we will report on strategies for the peak season to make NCWA even stronger for the long term and even more stimulating and timely for you, our members.
+Through the coming months, we will report on strategies to make NCWA even stronger for the long term and even more stimulating and timely for you, our members.

 NCWA International Affairs Programs Prepare Young People